 Address: 41A Cambridge Road, #01-15, Pek Kio Market and Food Centre, Singapore 210041

 Tel: 6327 9187

 7. Whitley Road Big Prawn Noodle

-Whitley Road Big Prawn Mee used to be found under a flyover along Whitley Road many years back, and they are now considered one of the OGs of good prawn mee in Singapore.
-A regular bowl of prawn mee costs $5.50 and comes with four halved prawns.
+Whitley Road Big Prawn Mee, now considered one of the OG stalls of good prawn mee in Singapore, used to run its operations under a flyover along Whitley Road many years back.
+A regular bowl of Big Prawn Pork Rib Noodle costs $5.50.
 Thanks to their relatively long opening hours, the soup here gets more robust later in the day.

 Address: 51 Old Airport Road, #01-98, Old Airport Road Food Centre, Singapore 390051

 Opening hours: Tue-Fri 9am to 8pm, Sat-Sun 9am to 9pm

 Tel: 9852 0881

 8. Sumo Big Prawn